The Government Procurement Review: Dominican Republic

 - relatives by blood relationship to the third degree or by affinity to the second degree, themselves included, of officials related to the procurement covered by the ban, as well as spouses, couples in free union, people linked with an analogous relationship of affective coexistence or with whom they have fathered children, and descendants of these persons;

-- legal entities in which natural persons to those referred to in (a) to (d) have a participation greater than 10 per cent of the share capital, within six months prior to the date of the notice;
+- legal entities in which those natural persons referred to at (a)–(d) have held a participation greater than 10 per cent of the share capital in the six months before the date of the notice;

-- any person or company who has intervened as an adviser at any stage of the recruitment procedure or has participated in the creation of the technical specifications or the respective designs, except in the case of supervision contracts;
+- any person or company who has intervened as an adviser at any stage of the recruitment procedure or has participated in the creation of the applicable technical specifications or designs, except in the case of supervision contracts;

 - companies whose managers have been convicted of crimes against public administration, crimes against public faith or crimes covered by international conventions of which the country is a signatory;

 - any person or company that is disabled under any legal system;

 - people who supply false information or who engage in related illegal or fraudulent activities related to hiring;